ivanitlearning/AWS-Associate-Courses/README.md

   - Storage which is freed up can be re-used.
   - If you reduce a lot of storage, you will need to create a brand new cluster and migrate data from the old cluster to the new cluster to lower costs.
 - Storage is for the cluster and not the instances which means Replicas can be added and removed without requiring storage, provisioning, or removal.
+- **Test notes:** If you do not have an Amazon Aurora Replica (i.e. single instance) and are not running Aurora Serverless, Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance.
+This replacement of the original instance is done on a best-effort basis and may not succeed, for example, if there is an issue that is broadly affecting the Availability Zone.

 #### 1.10.10.1.
 Aurora Endpoints